 External exception request review

-If we deny a request for a standard exception or for an expedited exception, the enrollee or the enrollee’s designee may request that the denial of such request be reviewed by an external review organization.
-The external review organization will make the determination on the denied exception request and notify the enrollee or the enrollee’s designee of the coverage determination no later than 72 hours following receipt of the request, if the original request was a standard exception, and no later than 24 hours following its receipt of the request, if the original request was an expedited exception.
+If we deny a request for a standard exception or for an expedited exception, the enrollee or the enrollee’s authorized representative may request that the denial of such request be reviewed by an external review organization.
+The external review organization will make the determination on the denied exception request and notify the enrollee or the enrollee’s authorized representative of the coverage determination no later than 72 hours following receipt of the request, if the original request was a standard exception, and no later than 24 hours following its receipt of the request, if the original request was an expedited exception.